fdietz/recipes-with-angular-js/controllers/encapsulation-a-model-value-with-a-controller-function.markdown

 {% endraw %}
 {% endprism %}

-You can find the complete example on [github](https://github.com/fdietz/recipes-with-angular-js-examples/tree/master/chapter2/recipe3).

 ### Discussion
 `MyCtrl` defines the `getIncrementedValue` function, which uses the current value and returns it incremented by one.
 One could argue that depending on the use case it would make more sense to use a filter.
 But there are use cases specific to the controllers behavior where a generic filter is not required.